 Once the Meridian Maps team has finished customizing your map and uploaded it to the Meridian Editor, you’ll need to set the map’s scale so that your Meridian-powered app will be able to calculate distances when calculating turn-by-turn directions.

-The Meridian Editor uses control points to calculate map size.
-By aligning a map’s control points with the Google Maps satellite image of the same location, the Editor can calculate the sizing for the Meridian-powered app’s location and wayfinding features.
+The Meridian Editor uses anchor points to calculate map size.
+By aligning a map’s anchor points with the Google Maps satellite image of the same location, the Editor can calculate the sizing for the Meridian-powered app’s location and wayfinding features.

-If you don’t set the control points, the map won’t be to scale.
+If you don’t set the anchor points, the map won’t be to scale.

-Complete these steps to edit a map’s control points to set the map’s scale and offset.
-Before you can set a map’s control points, you’ll need to have a map image for that floor.
+Complete these steps to edit a map’s anchor points to set the map’s scale and offset.
+Before you can set a map’s anchor points, you’ll need to have a map image for that floor.

-- In the Meridian Editor sidebar, click Floors, and then click the floor with the control points you’d like to edit.
+- In the Meridian Editor sidebar, click Floors, and then click the Edit Floor icon on the floor with the anchor points you’d like to edit.

-- Scroll down to the Map Control Points (Reference) section, and then in the Search by address or place name search for the building’s location’s address.
+- Scroll down to the Map Anchor Points (Reference) section, and then in the Search by address or place name search for the building’s location’s address.

 - Click the + button to zoom in until you can easily see the map’s building.

-- Click place markers here, and then click and drag the + markers to the top left and bottom right corners of your building.
+- Click place markers here, and then click and drag the + markers to opposing corners of your building.

-- In the map view, click and drag the + control point markers to match the placement in the satellite view.
+- In the map view, click and drag the + anchor point markers to match the placement in the satellite view.

-- When you’re done positioning the control points, click Save.
+- When you’re done positioning the anchor points, click Save.